 Engineering is a vast field with many specialisations.
-For example, physical tasks ranging from constructing buildings or vehicles to thinking up new concepts for software products are potential work projects for engineers.
+For example, potential work projects for engineers include physical tasks ranging from constructing buildings or vehicles to brainstorming new concepts for software products.

-Use these engineering technical skills to draw attention to your CV:
+Use these engineering technical skills to draw employers’ attention to your CV:

 - CAD software

 - Programming languages